canozkan17/ROS2-Based-Smart-Factory-Digital-Twin/README.md

 ## Project Philosophy & Updates
 This README will be updated as new models, datasets, and architectural improvements are added.
 The focus remains on modular, scalable, and high-accuracy predictive maintenance for industrial digital twins.

+As of November 2025, the project has been moved from a casual Windows-side folder into a proper WSL environment under ~/capstone_project.
+Git history was preserved during the move.
+The Python virtual environment (venv/) was re-created in WSL, and dependencies are now managed via requirements.txt.
+This marks the start of the ROS2 implementation.